 All the talk of tax reform, to get a more progressive tax code, obscures the fact that income distribution on a pre-tax basis is already so unequal that no amount of taxation could possibly bring that into line.
 It’s true that the near-flat tax structure invites such pre-tax distribution, but we do very little in this country to stop the distribution itself.
-Dean Baker has several suggestions for curtailing pre-tax inequality.
-And clearly this is needed when you look at the rising salaries of our nation’s CEOs.

 Despite a lot of noise from shareholders and a few victories at big names like Citigroup and Hewlett-Packard, executive pay just keeps climbing.